MSBX5420/team_castle_peak/README.md

   - TODO: something useful with those scores
 - Created V1 of SDD (PT) 4/25
 - Updated new analysis with Python 4/26
+- Converted SDD to .md format (PT) 4/27
+- Add links to doc deliverables in readme (PT) 4/27